jrc17/pattern_generator/README.md

     ```bash
     python pattern_generator.py

-3. The generated patterns will be saved in the output folder along with the inital image used.
+3. The processed images and patterns will be saved in the `output_patterns/` folder, organized by image name.

 ## Project Structure
+    ```bash
     pattern_generator/
     │
-├── input/                   # Folder where you place your input images
-├── output/                  # Folder where the generated patterns will be saved
-├── get_filenames.py         # Script to fetch image filenames
-├── pattern_generator.py     # Main script for generating patterns
-├── requirements.txt         # Dependencies for the project
-└── README.md                # Project documentation (this file)
+    ├── input/                   # Folder where you place your input images ├── output/                  # Folder where the generated patterns will be saved ├── get_filenames.py         # Script to fetch image filenames ├── pattern_generator.py     # Main script for generating patterns ├── requirements.txt         # Dependencies for the project └── README.md                # Project documentation (this file)